elasticluster/elasticluster/docs/configure.rst

 ``request_floating_ip``

     request assignment of a floating IP when the instance is started.
-Valid values: `True`, `False`.
+Valid values are `True` and `False`.
-    Some cloud providers does not automatically assign a public IP to the instances, but this is often needed if you want to connect to the VM from outside.
+    Some cloud providers do not automatically assign a public IP to the instances, but this is often needed if you want to connect to the VM from outside.
 Setting ``request_floating_ip`` to `True` will force `elasticluster` to request such a floating IP if the